ybly/blog/README.md

 Personal blog site built using Gatsby and React, leveraging Gatsby's static site generation to create pages from Markdown files.
-The site utilizes React and GraphQL for dynamic content and efficient data management.
+The site utilizes React and GraphQL to render dynamic content.

 ## ⚙️ What's inside?